 Since his affiliation with Alfred Publishing Company in 1986 as a composer and clinician, Dennis Alexander has earned an international reputation as one of North America's most prolific and popular composers of educational piano music for students at all levels.
 Professor Alexander retired from his position at the University of Montana in May 1996 where he taught piano and piano pedagogy for 24 years.
-Upon moving to California, he has taught privately in addition to serving on the faculties of Cal State Fullerton and Cal State Northridge.
-He currently lives in Albuquerque, NM where he maintains an active composing and touring schedule for Alfred Publishing Company.
+Upon moving to California, he taught privately in addition to serving on the faculties of Cal State Fullerton and Cal State Northridge.
+He currently lives in Albuquerque, New Mexico where he maintains an active composing and touring schedule for Alfred Publishing Company.

 Professor Alexander is a native Kansan, having graduated from the University of Kansas where he was a student of Richard Reber.
 In 1972, he was invited to join the faculty at the University of Montana and served as piano department chair in addition to his teaching duties in applied piano, class piano and piano pedagogy.
 In 1987, he made his New York debut at Carnegie Recital Hall with violinist Walter Olivares and continues to be active as a soloist, accompanist and chamber musician.
 He has served as a collaborative artist for numerous internationally recognized soloists, instrumentalists, and chamber groups.
 A former president of the Montana State Music Teachers Association, he is a popular clinician at state and national music teachers conventions.
 In 2009, he was invited by MTNA to conduct the intermediate level master class at their national convention in Atlanta.
 In 2014, Professor Alexander was invited to judge a national piano competition in India called “Musiquest” and has toured twice to the far East where he performed recitals and workshops in Singapore, Hong Kong, Malaysia, Indonesia and South Korea.